cjerdonek/python-argparse/README.md

 [![Build Status](https://travis-ci.org/cjerdonek/python-argparse.svg?branch=master)](https://travis-ci.org/cjerdonek/python-argparse)
 [![Coverage Status](https://img.shields.io/coveralls/cjerdonek/python-argparse.svg)](https://coveralls.io/r/cjerdonek/python-argparse?branch=master)

-This is a fork of the [`argparse`][argparse] module in the Python standard library.
+This is a fork of the the Python standard library's [`argparse`][argparse] module.

 The purposes of the fork include--

-* improving the extensibility of the module,
+* improving the extensibility of argparse,
 * simplifying the code and improving its maintainability, and
 * adding features.